antaldaniel/danielantal.eu/content/english/usecase/_index.md

 +++

 In this section I will give a few examples of how I work.
-The first is music royalty pricing.
-Soon I will add a few examples of forecasting and economic impact analysis.